Product labelling checklist

 Manufacturer name

-Street name and number (visiting or postal address or business reply number or PO box)
+Street name and number (visiting or postal address or reply number or PO box)

 City name (and country if relevant)